ellis882/hangman-msp3/README.md

 - I was getting errors of trailing whitespaces and that some lines were too long.
     - got rid of the whitespace manualy and made the text shorter.
-- In order to put more input validation checking for enter your name(just letters) and if you want to play again or not(option 2 or 3) i had add the welcome function and a game menu
+- In order to put more input validation checking for enter your name(just letters) and if you want to play again or not(option 2 or 3) i had add the welcome function and a game menu.
+- Problem was that when you finish the game you want to go back to the enter your name part(starting point) and from there start a new game with a (different) name and welcome part or turn of the computer.
-- First i had a seperate function for ask_name and welcome and in the a main function i had put the choice to play again.
-But to come back to the start where you have to enter your name it did not worked in a while loop.
-So i created a game menu to start from with three option.
+    - First i had a different functions for ask_name and welcome and in the main function i had put the choice to play again or not.
+But to come back to the startscreen when you choose the option to not play again, where you have to enter your name again and start a new game , this did not worked in just a while loop in the main function. i could not get back to enter your name and start a new game with the welcome(only with the old name that was entered) So i created a game menu to start from with three options.
 Namely to Start, Continue or to Quit.
 To do that i had put the ask_name in the welcome function.
 That had solved the problem.

 #### Remaining Bugs